 In January 2010, the FASB issued authoritative guidance requiring additional disclosures about assets and liabilities measured at fair value.
-The guidance requires (i) separate disclosure of the amounts transferred in and out of Levels 1 and 2, along with the reasons for such transfers, (ii) information about purchases, sales, issuances and settlements to be presented separately in the reconciliation for Level 3 fair value measurements, (iii) fair value measurement disclosures for each class of assets and liabilities and (iv) disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements, for Level 2 or Level 3 fair value measurements.
-The new disclosures and clarifications of existing disclosures are effective for annual reporting periods beginning after December 15, 2009, except for (ii) above, which is effective for fiscal years beginning after December 15, 2010.
-The Plan is currently evaluating the impact that this guidance will have on the Plan's financial statement disclosures.
+The guidance requires: (i) separate disclosure of the amounts transferred in and out of Levels 1 and 2; along with the reasons for such transfers; (ii) information about purchases, sales, issuances and settlements to be presented separately in the reconciliation for Level 3 fair value measurements; (iii) fair value measurement disclosures for each class of assets and liabilities; and (iv) disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements, for Level 2 or Level 3 fair value measurements.
+The new disclosures and clarifications of existing disclosures were effective for annual reporting periods beginning after December 15, 2009, except for (ii) above, which is effective for fiscal years beginning after December 15, 2010.
+The adoption of guidance (ii) above in the current Plan year ended December 31, 2010 did not have a material effect on the Plan's net assets available for benefits, changes in net assets available for benefits or related disclosures.